HazardousPeach/hazardouspeach.github.io/_posts/2015-10-16-improving-accuracy-summation.md

 the program.

-To understand how exactly we get this error term to hold on to the parts of the sum too small to fit into the sum term, it's helpful to look at some code.
+To understand how exactly we get this error term to hold on to the parts of the sum too small to fit into the sum variable, it's helpful to look at some code.
 Here is a simple program which adds the items in a list, without any fancy compensated summation:

 ~~~ lisp
 (do-list ;; This bit of syntax declares that we're looping over a list